theelous3/asks/README.md

 # With cookies.
 Setting endpoint using attribute and supplying a path
 # to the method with the path argument.
 Also adding custom max connections.
 import asks
-from asks.Sessions import Session import curio
+from asks.sessions import Session import curio

-cookies_to_set = {'A very large dict': 'of params'}
+params_test = {'A very large dict': 'of params'}

-async def worker(session, cookie):
+async def worker(session, item):
-    r = await session.get(path='/set', params=cookie)
+    r = await session.get(path='/api', params=item)
     print(r.text)

-async def main(cookie_stuff):
+async def main(stuff_to_send):
     s = await Session(
-        'http://httpbin.org', store_cookies=True, connections=10)
+        'https://api-stuff.net', store_cookies=True, connections=10)
-    s.endpoint = '/cookies'
+    s.endpoint = '/example'

-    for k, v in cookie_stuff.items():
+    for k, v in stuff_to_send.items():
         await curio.spawn(worker(s, {k: v}))

-curio.run(main(cookies_to_set))
+curio.run(main(params_test))
 ```

 Cookie storage must be set explicitly on instantiation, setting the master endpoint attrib can be done on the fly, additional paths can be supplied in the same fashion and all of the methods remain the same as the basic usage seen above.

 ### Connection pooling
 asks uses connection pooling to speed up repeat requests to the same location.
-We default to a very friendly `5` pooled connections, meaning that we limit ourselves for the sake of not being blocked by the server we're interacting with.
+We default to a very friendly `1` pooled connection, meaning that we limit ourselves for the sake of not being blocked by the server we're interacting with.

 You can modify the number of pooled connections with the `connections` keyword arg on `Session` instantiation.
 The connections are created when you instance the `Session`, requiring that instantiation be `await`ed.
 Example: